ryscheng/www.raymondcheng.net/docusaurus/posts/2026-08-26-pub-agentic-maintainers/index.md

 ---
-slug: possum-agentic-maintainers
+slug: pub-agentic-maintainers
-title: "POSSUM: Agentic Maintainers for the World's Most Critical Software"
+title: "PUB: Agentic Maintainers for the World's Most Critical Software"
 description: "A proposal to fork the world's most economically valuable open source packages and maintain them with agents, so a critical vulnerability gets a patched package in hours instead of months."
 authors: [ryscheng]
 tags: [projects, security, open-source, popular]
 draft: false
 ---

-**POSSUM** (Parallel Open Source Software Universe Maintainer) is a proposal to fork the most important open source packages that the world's economy runs on, maintain them with agents, and serve them through a drop-in registry mirror.
+**PUB** (Prosperous Universal Backports) is a proposal to fork the most important open source packages that the world's economy runs on, maintain them with agents, and serve them through a drop-in registry mirror.
 When a critical vulnerability lands, a patched package should exist in hours, not whenever an unpaid volunteer gets to it.
 This post covers how we would pick which packages to fork, what an agent is allowed to ship on its own, and why this has to be a public commons rather than another security product.

 <!--truncate-->